Relvl/Rimworld_BestApparel/README.md

     Feel free to use this mod in any public modpacks.
     Feel free to use any part of this mod for any purpose.
+    Fell free to add translations, just ping me in the Discord Johnson1893#1084 Feel free to suggest ideas, corrections, or merge requests

 ### TODO